bashor2202/MusicHack/README.md

 This Python script will download any album from http://www.goldenmp3.ru without having to pay for the songs.

-Do whatever the fuck you want.
+Please do whatever you want with it.

 How to use